 Scholarship, Leadership, and Service: Where Opportunity Comes Full Circle

-Our project, Scholarship, Leadership and Service: Where Opportunity Comes Full Circle highlights a comprehensive approach by California State University, Sacramento (Sacramento State), the Department of Ethnic Studies and the Asian American Studies program to implement a strategically focused, campus-wide effort to improve recruitment, retention, and graduation rates of Asian American Pacific Islander (AAPI) students.
+Our project, Scholarship, Leadership and Service: Where Opportunity Comes Full Circle highlights a comprehensive approach by California State University, Sacramento (Sacramento State), the Department of Ethnic Studies and the Asian American Studies program to implement a strategically focused, campus-wide effort to improve recruitment, retention, and graduation rates of Asian American Pacific Islander (APIA) students.
 We aim to assist students throughout their entire college careers, and give them ample opportunities to engage in service both on and off campus to enhance their university experience.

 The goals and objectives of this project are to: (1) increase Asian American Pacific Islander freshman and transfer graduation rates by at least 10 percent; (2) increase the number and percentage of Asian American Pacific Islander engaged in Student Organization & Leadership programs to equal the percentage of Asian American Pacific Islander undergraduate students at Sacramento State; (3) enhance and expand service learning opportunities for Asian American Pacific Islander students through our nationally recognized 65th Street Corridor Community Collaboration Project; and (4) institutionalize comprehensive data gathering on Asian American Pacific Islander at Sacramento State and throughout the California State University system.

 This project is appropriately designed because it is firmly based on the framework developed by the Institute of Higher Education Leadership & Policy, as well as the quality research conducted by the Office of Institutional Research, both at Sacramento State.
 In addition, the guiding principles of this project are consistent with best practices recommended in the research literature.
-Our efforts serve to create a new campus environment that will lead freshman and transfer AAPI students beyond just their first year at Sacramento State.
-This project will provide AAPI students with strong advising support, intentionally planned leadership options and co-curricular service learning incentives to engage in campus and community-based service activities.
-At the end of the funding period we fully expect a solid vanguard of AAPI students will create a stable pipeline for other AAPI who will benefit in the future.
+Our efforts serve to create a new campus environment that will lead freshman and transfer APIA students beyond just their first year at Sacramento State.
+This project will provide APIA students with strong advising support, intentionally planned leadership options and co-curricular service learning incentives to engage in campus and community-based service activities.
+At the end of the funding period we fully expect a solid vanguard of APIA students will create a stable pipeline for other APIA who will benefit in the future.

 The Scholarship, Leadership and Service: Where Opportunity Comes Full Circle project will lead to fundamental institutional change at Sacramento State by focusing attention on the university experience for Asian American Pacific Islanders and integrating students in routine institutional data gathering and reporting, as well as research and policy analysis.
 Our efforts are consistent with Priority 1 (Increasing Postsecondary Success) and Priority 2 (Enabling More Data-Based Decision Making).
 We also strive to be a resource for other institutions of higher education across the nation.